 - Tax-deferred growth.

-- Distributions that are free of income taxes, although policy withdrawals and loans do impact your income tax bracket, Medicare premiums, capital gains, AGI or MAGI, or Social Security.
+- Distributions up to basis and policy loans are tax-free and do not impact your income tax bracket, Medicare premiums, capital gains, AGI or MAGI, or Social Security.

 - A death benefit that is free of income tax.

 - Protection from creditors (depending on the state).